 Why join a coaching circle?

 This social circle is available to anyone who manages social media for their area.
 Coaching circles are organized groups of university faculty and staff who come together around a common topic, in this case innovative and effective social media practices.
 A coaching circle is focused on support and real-world conversation about best practices and trends in social media.
-Join the Social Media Coaching Circle.
-The first meeting is September 22, 2020 at 1:00 pm.
+The group will meet during the fourth week of each month in the spring semester.
+If you are interested in joining the coaching circle, join the Social Media Coaching Circle Team.
+Have any questions?
+You can reach out to Christopher Dye or Amanda James.

 Campus Event Planners Coaching Circle

 Available to anyone who considering how to successfully hold their events in the university’s “new normal.”
 Join the Campus Event Planners Coaching Circle